mgechev/blog.mgechev.com/_posts/2016-04-10-scalable-javascript-single-page-app-angular2-application-architecture.md

 This means that inside of the `SinglePlayerComponent` we want our `GameModel` (the facade) to use the `GameServer` async service; inside of `MultiPlayerComponent` the `GameModel` should use `GameServer` as well as `GameP2PService`.

-Having such context dependent dependency instantiation is a perfect candidate for using [**Dependency Injection Pattern**](https://en.wikipedia.org/wiki/Dependency_injection).
+Having such **context dependent dependency instantiation** is a perfect candidate for using [**Dependency Injection Pattern**](https://en.wikipedia.org/wiki/Dependency_injection).

 ### Lazy-loading

-The application can grow a lot.
-It may become more than 50k lines of JavaScript, which means that lazy-loading of the individual [bounded contexts](http://martinfowler.com/bliki/BoundedContext.html) is essential.
+The application will grow a lot.
+It may become more than 50k lines of JavaScript, which means that **lazy-loading of the individual [bounded contexts](http://martinfowler.com/bliki/BoundedContext.html)** is essential.

 If we think in terms of the game we mentioned earlier, we want to have the following directory structure: